We believe Aquatech’s Dynamic X8 (previously called “Hydrotherm”) is the best value heat pump hot water unit on the market.

 3. Refrigerant

 The Dynamic X8 uses Propane (R290) as a refrigerant.
-Propane has a Global Warming Potential (GWPs) of 3 and is only bettered by Carbon Dioxide as a refrigerant with a Global Warming Potential of 1.
+Propane has a Global Warming Potential (GWP) of 3 and is only bettered by Carbon Dioxide as a refrigerant with a Global Warming Potential of 1.

 4. Maintenance